Milton Thaiday

-Milton Thaiday (born 15 February 1980) is a former Torres Strait Islander rugby league player for the Newcastle Knights in the National Rugby League competition.
+Milton Thaiday (born 15 February 1980) is an Australian former Torres Strait Islander rugby league player for the Newcastle Knights in the National Rugby League competition.

-He is a cousin of Sam of the Brisbane Broncos.
+He is a cousin of Sam Thaiday of the Brisbane Broncos.
 In the 2005 season he scored 7 tries in 14 appearances.

-Milton suffered a season ending shoulder injury in round 5 and missed the remainder of the 2007 campaign.
+Milton suffered a season-ending shoulder injury in round 5 and retired at the end of the 2007 season.

-In the 2007 season Milton did not feature much for The Knights as he was battling injury, with coach Brian Smith preferring utility Kurt Gidley at fullback over the explosive Thaiday.
-Thaiday retired at the end of the 2007 season.

 Rugby union career

 Thaiday played Super 14 Rugby for the New South Wales Waratahs, scoring a try when the Waratahs played the Pacific Islanders in June 2004.